lexi-lambda/lexi-lambda.github.io/_src/resume.md

 ## Web applications and APIs

-I’ve been working with web tech for most of my programming lifetime, and I know how to design user-friendly applications and strong, stable APIs.
-I know how to encode most domains into a type system in such a way that makes the most common bugs **impossible**, and I can build embedded languages that make things like database queries and templating safe, efficient, and concise.
+I’ve been working with web tech since long before I started programming professionally, and I know how to design user-friendly applications and strong, stable APIs.
+I know how to encode many domains into a type system to make the most common bugs **impossible**, and I can build embedded languages that make things like database queries and templating safe, efficient, and concise.

 ## Libraries and developer tooling